 Forward-Looking Statements.
 Certain disclosures in this Official Statement are "forward-looking statements."
 Forward-looking statements include all statements that do not relate solely to historical or current fact, and can be identified by the use of words like "may," "believe," "will," "expect," "project," "estimate," "anticipate," "plan," or "continue."
-These forward-looking statements are based on the current plans and expectations of the Commonwealth and are subject to a number of known and unknown uncertainties and risks, many of which are beyond its control, that could significantly affect current plans and expectations and the Commonwealth's future financial position including but not limited to changes in general economic conditions, demographic trends and federal programs which may affect transfer of funds from the federal government to the Commonwealth.
+These forward-looking statements are based on the current plans and expectations of the Commonwealth and are subject to a number of known and unknown uncertainties and risks, many of which are beyond its control, that could significantly affect current plans and expectations, demographic trends and federal programs which may affect transfer of funds from the federal government to the Commonwealth.
 As a consequence, current plans, anticipated actions and future financial positions may differ from those expressed in any forward-looking statements made by the Commonwealth herein.
 Investors are cautioned not to unduly rely on such forward-looking statements when evaluating the information presented in this Official Statement.